I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-dot11_encap_entry.md

 #### DOT11_ENCAP_802_IH

 The encapsulation that is defined through the IEEE 802.1h-1997 standard.

-`usEtherType`

-The value of the IEEE EtherType in big-endian byte order.

-If the
-     <b>usEtherType</b> member is zero, the encapsulation that is specified by the
-     <b>usEncapType</b> member applies to all EtherType values.
-If the miniport driver sets
-     <b>usEtherType</b> to zero for an entry, it must be the only entry in the EtherType encapsulation
-     list.

 ## Remarks
 The miniport driver returns an encapsulation list when it makes an